 26. Crosspost from another platform

 You have to create your content with the platform in mind, but a lot of your content will have the ability to cross over into other platforms.
 If you’ve created a video podcast for Youtube you can use that video within your LinkedIn.
 Link together your social account to create an interconnected web of social media content.
 It will help boost and grow all your social media channels at once.
-Just remember where you’re posting, what you’re posting and does it fit the medium of that platform.
+Just remember where you’re posting, what your posting and does it fit the medium of that platform.

 27. Ask for Recommendations

-Just like offering your own recommendations on books, music, and business, you can ask your own audience for their own recommendations.
+Just like offering your own recommendations on books, music and business, you can ask your own audience for their own recommendations.
 You might find a hidden gem or your next favourite anything just from these recommendations.
 It may seem a little lazy, but it’s a solid way to create conversations.
 Conversations are what content ideas for LinkedIn is all about.
 You’ll also learn a lot about the people you are attracting with your content.
 Even a new topic of conversation for messaging a prospective client.

 28. Share a Company Blog Piece

 Just like this blog and all our other blogs, we regularly post these pieces on our LinkedIn.
 If you’ve got a team of writers or work with a marketing team to produce content, it just makes sense to share that content as much as possible.
-You can do the same with press releases, announcements, and updates.
+You can do the same with press releases, announcements and updates.
 If it’s been made for your company, share it!

 29. Offer a Freebie

 No matter where you are in life, nothing beats getting something for free.
-Whether it’s a free trial, a free pen, or a free voucher to fly fishing in Canada.
+Whether it’s a free trial, a free pen or a free voucher to fly fishing in Canada.
 It can be as specific as you want it to be, but if you put the word free in anything you’ll automatically have a few more people looking at your content.

 30. Film a social-media challenge